-The Medicare program and certain government pricing programs, including the Medicaid drug rebate program, the Public Health Services' 340B drug pricing program, and the pricing program under the Veterans Health Care Act of 1992 impact the reimbursement we may receive from sales of our Products, our Product Candidates or any other products that are approved for marketing in the U.S. Pricing and rebate calculations vary among programs.
+The Medicare program and certain government pricing programs, including the Medicaid drug rebate program, the Public Health Services' 340B drug pricing program, and the pricing program under the Veterans Health Care Act of 1992 impact the reimbursement we may receive from sales of our Products, our product candidates or any other products that are approved for marketing in the U.S. Pricing and rebate calculations vary among programs.
 The calculations are complex and are often subject to interpretation by manufacturers, governmental or regulatory agencies and the courts.
 We are required to submit a number of different pricing calculations to government agencies on a quarterly basis.
-Failure to comply with our reporting and payment obligations under U.S. governmental pricing and contracting programs may result in additional payments, penalties and fines due to government agencies, which may have a material adverse effect on our business, financial condition and results of operations.
+Failure to comply with our reporting and payment obligations under U.S. governmental pricing and contracting programs may result in additional payments, penalties and fines due to government agencies, which could negatively impact our business, financial condition and results of operations.

-Because the results of preclinical studies and clinical trials are not necessarily predictive of future results, we can provide no assurances that our Products, Product Candidates or any of our other future product candidates will have favorable results in future studies or receive regulatory approval or expansion of approved indications.
+Because the results of preclinical studies and clinical trials are not necessarily predictive of future results, we can provide no assurances that our Products or product candidates will have favorable results in future studies or receive regulatory approval or expansion of approved indications.

 Positive results from preclinical studies or clinical trials should not be relied on as evidence that later or larger-scale studies will succeed.
-Even if our Products, Product Candidates or other future product candidates achieve positive results in early-stage preclinical studies or clinical studies, we will be required to demonstrate that these product candidates are safe and effective for use in Phase 3 studies before we can seek expanded indications or regulatory approvals for their commercial sale.
+Even if our Products or product candidates achieve positive results in early-stage preclinical studies or clinical studies, we will be required to demonstrate that they are safe and effective for use in Phase 3 studies before we can seek expanded indications or regulatory approvals for their commercial sale.
 Even if our early-stage preclinical studies or clinical studies achieve the specified endpoints, the FDA may determine that these data are not sufficient to allow the commencement of Phase 3 studies.
 There is an extremely high historical rate of failure of product candidates proceeding through clinical trials in our industry.
-There is no guarantee that the efficacy of any of our Product Candidates or any other future product candidates, shown in early patient studies will be replicated or maintained in future studies and/or larger patient populations.
+There is no guarantee that the efficacy of any of our product candidates shown in early patient studies will be replicated or maintained in future studies and/or larger patient populations.
 Similarly, favorable safety and tolerability data seen in short-term studies might not be replicated in studies of longer duration and/or larger patient populations.
-If any Product, Product Candidate or other future product candidate demonstrates insufficient safety or efficacy in any preclinical study or clinical trial, we would experience potentially significant delays in, or be required to abandon, development of that Product for an expanded indication or Product Candidate.
+If any Product or product candidate demonstrates insufficient safety or efficacy in any preclinical study or clinical trial, we would experience potentially significant delays in, or be required to abandon, development of that Product for an expanded indication, or product candidate for approval.
 In addition, product candidates in Phase 3 studies may fail to show the desired safety and efficacy despite having progressed through preclinical and earlier stage clinical trials, which could delay, limit or prevent regulatory approval.
 Further, data obtained from pivotal clinical studies are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 Regulatory approval may also be delayed, limited or prevented by other factors.
-If we delay or abandon our efforts to develop any of our Products for expanded indications, Product Candidates or other future product candidates, we may not be able to generate sufficient revenues to become profitable, and our reputation in the industry and in the investment community would likely be significantly damaged, each of which would cause our stock price to decrease significantly.
+If we delay or abandon our efforts to develop any of our Products for expanded indications, or product candidates for approval, we may n